 Industrial Hygiene Programs for Cannabis Workers

-Chemscape has worked with Cannabis Growers to evaluate and monitor workplace exposure to different biological and chemical hazards and address those issue with a plan for appropriate controls and protective measures.
+Chemscape has worked with Cannabis Growers to evaluate and monitor workplace exposure to different biological and chemical hazards and address those issue with an exposure control plan for appropriate controls and protective measures.

 Chemical Management Plan for the Cannabis Industry

-If you are starting out and need to get a handle on SDS Management look to Chemscape’s sdsBinders to help manage your Safety Data Sheet inventory.
+If you are starting out in the marijuana industry and need to get a handle on SDS Management look to Chemscape’s sdsBinders to help manage your Safety Data Sheet inventory.
 These sheets must be maintained by employers for all hazardous chemicals in the workplace and be readily available to employees.